-I don’t necessarily seek out graphic novel memoirs, but I almost don’t have to, because good ones keep finding me!
+I don’t seek out graphic novel memoirs, but I almost don’t have to, because good ones keep finding me!
 Here’s a list of my faves so far.
-Hope you find something new and interesting to read.
+(Disclosure: Amazon links are affiliate links.)

 I really enjoyed this memoir, which begins when Mapa learns her beloved father has passed away.
 She travels from Cana back to her childhood home in Manila for the funeral, which prompts memories of her childhood.
 Mapa does a great job weaving together and balancing personal and family memories with recollections of the 1986 revolution that overthrew Ferdinand Marcos and re-established democracy in the Philippines.
 Her art is clean and expressive, and her storytelling style had me completely absorbed.